Two All-Time Weather Records Could Fall In Denver With Stormy Week Ahead

 DENVER (CBS4) – It’s been a wet and snowy March in Denver and we have more stormy weather on the way starting Sunday.
-In fact, NOAA’s most recent 6-10 day outlook calls for the potential to see above normal precipitation next week along with below normal temperatures.
+In fact, NOAA’s 6-10 day outlook issued late last week calls for the potential to see above normal precipitation next week along with below normal temperatures.

 So far this month Denver’s official weather station (located at Denver International Airport) has measured 27.2 inches of snow and 3.23 inches of liquid, which is a combination of rain and melted snow.